robwillup/mithrandir/README.md

 A notebook to keep relevant content I've been learning about computer science and software engineering.
-This practice is helping me learn more and hopefully it will be beneficial to others as well.
+This has been helping me learn more and hopefully it will be beneficial to others as well.

 <div align="center">